wkumari/draft-wkumari-opsawg-sdi/README.md

-   Sirius Cybernetics Corp needs another peering router, and so they order another router from Acme Network Widgets, to be drop-shipped to a POP.
+   Sirius Cybernetics Corp needs another peering router, and so they order another router from Acme Network Widgets, to be drop-shipped to the Point of Presence (POP) / datacenter.
 Acme begins assembling the new device, and tells Sirius what the new device's serial number will be (SN:17894321).
 When Acme first installs the firmware on the device and boots it, the device generates a public-private keypair, and Acme publishes it on their keyserver (in a certificate, for ease of use).

-   While Acme is shipping the new device, Sirius begins generating the initial device configuration.
-Once the config is ready, Sirius contacts the Acme keyserver, provides the serial number of the new device and fetches the device's public key.
+   While the device is being shipped, Sirius generates the initial device configuration, fetches the certificate from Acme keyservers by providing the serial number of the new device.
 Sirius then encrypts the device configuration and puts this encrypted config on a (local) TFTP server.

-   When the POP receives the new device, they install it in Sirius' rack, and connect the cables as instructed.
+   When the device arrives at the POP, it gets installed in Sirius' rack, and cabled as instructed.
 The new device powers up and discovers that it has not yet been configured.
-It enters its autoboot state, and begins DHCPing.
+It enters its autoboot state, and begins the DHCP process.
 Sirius' DHCP server provides it with an IP address and the address of the configuration server.
-The router uses TFTP to fetch its config file (note that this is existing functionality).
-The device attempts to load the config file - if this fails, it then tries to uses its private key to decrypt the file, and, assuming it validates, installs the new configuration.
+The router uses TFTP to fetch its config file (note that all this is existing functionality).
+The device attempts to load the config file - if the config file is unparsable, (new functionality) the devies tries to uses its private key to decrypt the file, and, assuming it validates, installs the new configuration.

    Only the "correct" device will have the required private key and be able to decrypt and use the config file (See Security